wgmo/graphtik/docs/source/plotting.rst

    :start-after: .. debug-behavior-start
    :end-before: .. debug-behavior-end

+Of particular interest is the automatic plotting of the failed :term:`plottable`.

 ..
 Tip::
    From code you may wrap the code you are interested in with :func:`.config.debug_enabled` "context-manager", to get augmented print-outs for selected code-paths only.